AustralianBioCommons/proteinfold/docs/usage.md

 ## Running the pipeline

-The typical commands for running the pipeline on AlphaFold2 and Colabfold modes are as follows:
+The typical commands for running the pipeline on AlphaFold2, Colabfold and ESMFold modes are as follows:

 ```console
 nextflow run nf-core/proteinfold \